Solly Msimanga: Mayoral career

-Gauteng premiership campaign
+2019 Gauteng premiership campaign

 On 19 August 2018, Msimanga was announced as the party's Gauteng Premier candidate for the 2019 general elections.
 He defeated many prominent candidates for the nomination, such as Member of the Gauteng Provincial Legislature Makashule Gana, Member of Parliament Ghaleb Cachalia, and Party Spokesperson Refiloe Nt’sheke.

 On 8 May 2019, the African National Congress narrowly retained their majority in the Gauteng Provincial Legislature with a total of 50.19% of the vote.
 The Democratic Alliance remained the official opposition, but lost three seats, giving them a total of twenty seats in the provincial legislature.
 Msimanga was elected DA caucus leader on 17 May 2019 and officially assumed the post of Leader of the Opposition on 22 May 2019.

 Provincial leadership

 Msimanga was selected as the party's acting provincial leader on 2 September 2020, after incumbent John Moodey had resigned from the party.
 He ran for a full term at the party's provincial congress in November and defeated party veteran James Lorimer in a landslide of 75% against Lorimer's 25%.

+At the DA's Provincial Congress held on 12 August 2023, Msimanga defeated Khume Ramulifho to win a second term as provincial leader.

+2024 Gauteng premiership campaign

+On 13 September 2023, DA leader John Steenhuisen announced Msimanga as the party's Gauteng premier candidate for the 2024 provincial election.

 Personal life

 He married Monde Msimanga in 2006.
-They have two children named Amogelong and Aobokwe.
-Solly and his wife work together on the charity organisation named “Make Somebody’s Christmas a Merry One”.
+They had two children named Amogelang and Aobokwe.
+Solly and Monde worked together on the charity organisation named “Make Somebody’s Christmas a Merry One”.
 The project donates groceries to disadvantaged families.
+The couple later divorced before Monde died in June 2022.